CosmoStat/shapepipe/docs/wiki/canfar.md

 ```
 to check the status of all VMs.

-Sometime an snap shot image is not (yet) active and shared, since its creation can take a lot of time.
+Sometime an snapshot is not (yet) active, since its creation can take a lot of time.
 Check the status with:
 ```bash
 openstack image show -c visibility -c status <SnapShotName>
 ```
 When `status = active`, the job can be started.
 The field `visibiltiy` has the value `private` before first use, which afterwards changes to `shared`.

 In general, a job should be started within 5 - 10 minutes.
 This time will increase if the queue is full.
-If the job is launched before the snap shot status is `active`, it might be stuck in the queue for a long time (for ever?).
+If the job is launched before the snap shot status is `active`, it might be stuck in the queue for a long time, or even never start.

+If a job reports VOS connection problems, the `cadc` certificate might be out of date.

+Also make sure the correct version or branch of `ShapePipe` is installed on the VM.

-Contact Seb on the canfar slack channel, he usually replies quickly, sometimes there are issues that only he can fix.
+Contact Seb on the canfar slack channel, he usually replies quickly (modulo time zone of UBC), sometimes there are issues that only he can fix.

 ## Interactive Mode